UserAlikhan/NodeJsApi_testTask/README.md

 Features

-User registration and login with JWT authentication CRUD operations for tasks (only for authenticated users) PostgreSQL database with Prisma ORM
+User registration and login with JWT authentication;
+CRUD operations for tasks (only for authenticated users);
+PostgreSQL database with Prisma ORM;
-Docker support for easy deployment
+Docker support for easy deployment;

 API Endpoints